← All posts

 June 9 - building a photo-metadata pipeline with no sudo and a flaky network

-The plan for the whole project is simple to say and hard to do: I have on the order of 91,000 photos and videos accumulated over twenty years, and I want to cull them systematically instead of by guilt and vibes.
-The first step is boring and load-bearing — read every file's metadata into a database so I can ask real questions before I delete anything.
+The thing that clicked today: I have on the order of 91,000 photos and videos accumulated over twenty years, and I want to cull them systematically instead of by guilt and vibes.
+The first step is boring and everything else depends on it: read every file's metadata into a database so I can ask real questions before I delete anything.
 This was day one of building that ingest tool.

 A single ingest script, grown over four iterations and tested on real directories at each step before moving on.
-It walks the library, pulls EXIF and file metadata, computes a content hash, computes perceptual hashes and a blur score for images, pairs up Live Photos, and writes it all to a SQLite database.
-The database lives on a local SSD with write-ahead logging, never on the network share — SQLite and network filesystems despise each other over small writes and locking.
+It walks the library, pulls the camera metadata and file metadata, computes a content hash (a fingerprint of the exact bytes, so identical files can be found), computes perceptual hashes (a looser fingerprint of what the image looks like) and a blur score for images, pairs up Live Photos, and writes it all to a SQLite database.
+The database lives on a local SSD, never on the network share, because SQLite and network filesystems do not get along over small writes and file locking.

 Problems & fixes

 The brief said the metadata tools were "already installed."
-They were not — and there's no passwordless sudo on the box, so I couldn't just install them.
-The fix was to vendor the standalone Perl distribution of the EXIF tool and call it directly.
+They were not, and there's no passwordless sudo on the box, so I couldn't just install them.
+The fix was to bundle the standalone, no-install version of the EXIF tool alongside the script and call it directly.
 No root required, fully self-contained.

 Then the big Python image libraries kept dying mid-download on a flaky TLS connection (DECRYPTION_FAILED_OR_BAD_RECORD_MAC, over and over).
-The fix was a small script that fetches each wheel with a resumable download, then installs from the local folder with no index.
-One gotcha worth writing down: the computer-vision wheels ship as abi3 (cp37-abi3), not cp312 — a selector keyed on the exact Python version silently misses them.
+The fix was a small script that fetches each package with a resumable download, then installs from the local folder.
+One gotcha worth writing down: the computer-vision packages are published for a range of Python versions under one label rather than for my exact version, so a download selector keyed on the exact version silently misses them.

 Learned